 The ATV’s are 2-seaters.
-You must be at least 16 years old to drive(with drivers license), but passengers can be as young as 8 years old.
+You must be at least 16 years old to drive(with drivers license), but passengers 12 years old and up.
 Bring drivers license (with photo ID) and credit card.

 You can call 787-889-5820 or 787-889-4954 for more info.
 Open Monday – Fridays 9:00am- 4:00pm, Saturdays and most Holidays from 10:00am – 5:00pm.
 Website: www.CarabaliRainforestPark.com

 They are located off of located just off Route 3 in Luquillo on Road 992, KM 4.
 They can provide transportation for an additional charge.